Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 However, there are still some areas for improvement:

-• ❌ User behavior data is displayed with a 1-hour delay, so no way to trigger contextual in-app guidance in response to real-time user actions.
+• ❌ User behavior data is displayed with up to a 1-hour delay, but the platform allows you to trigger contextual in-app guidance based on real-time user actions with minimal latency.

 • ❌ The pricing structure is not very transparent.